ckeditor/ckeditor5/docs/getting-started/integrations-cdn/laravel.md

 └── ...
 ```

-First, modify the `welcome.blade.php` file in the `resources/views` directory to include the CKEditor 5 scripts and styles.
+First, modify the `welcome.blade.php` file in the `resources/views` directory to include the CKEditor&nbsp;5 scripts and styles.
 All necessary scripts and links are in the HTML snippet below.
 You can copy and paste them into your template.
 Open-source and premium features are in separate files, so there are different tags for both types of plugins.
 Add tags for premium features only if you use them.

 ```html
 <!DOCTYPE html>